magnusandy/skeleteonFlip/README.md

     - Help Page
     - stop sound when not on game screen
     - a button noise
-    - victory/game over taps should be whole screen OR buttons (contine for victory or menu for end)
+    - buttons for end pages (contine for victory or menu for end);

 Second Iteration (upgrades):
     - track coins